Our COVID-19 Response

 Considerations for International Programs

-- Travel Advisories and status of international borders: The U.S State Department recently lifted the Level 4 Travel Advisory.
-The State Department continues to recommend increased caution when traveling abroad and we will continue to monitor country specific conditions and the status of international borders as we evaluate our ability to offer our Spring 2021 programs.
+- Travel Advisories and status of international borders: The State Department continues to recommend increased caution when traveling abroad and we will continue to monitor country specific conditions and the status of international borders as we evaluate our ability to offer our programs.